 Alt + h, a

-Inclusion Code has been developed by by José Manolo Alvarez , blind programmer from Puerto Rico, to be used as part of the courses Introduction to HTML programming for special education students offered by the Fundación Manolo.Net .
+Inclusion Code has been developed by by José Manolo Alvarez , blind programmer professor at the University of Puerto Rico (UPR), to be used as part of the courses Introduction to HTML programming for special education students offered by the Fundación Manolo.Net .